docksal/docksal/docs/fin/custom-commands.md

 fin drush updb $1
 ```
-Note the file name should match the command name with **no extension**.
+Note: the file name should match the command name with **no extension**.

-Make the file executable
+Make the file executable:

 ```bash
 chmod +x .docksal/commands/updb